Skip to content

 Steps

-2. Go to Site Acceleration → Pages, click Create Project
+3. Go to Service Dashboard → Pages, click Create project

 • Build command: pnpm build